LyubomirT/intense-rp-next/docs/features/advanced-configuration.md

 !!! warning "Security Consideration"
     Enabling network access means any device on your local network can potentially connect to your IntenseRP Next instance.
 Only use this on trusted networks.

+Also see [API Key Authentication](#api-key-authentication) for securing access, it pairs very well with this feature.

 ## Debugging & Monitoring

 ### :material-console: Show Console